-General Horatio Gates was alerted to the movements of Burgoyne and quickly dispatched Daniel Morgan's elite sharpshooters to the flank as well as Enoch Poor's men of New Hampshire and Learned's men of New York and Massachusetts.
+General Horatio Gates was alerted to the movements of Burgoyne and quickly dispatched Daniel Morgan's elite sharpshooters to the flank, as well as Enoch Poor's men of New Hampshire and Learned's men of New York and Massachusetts.
 Gates also placed 1,400 men in reserve and used another 1,400 men from Benjamin Lincoln when the fighting because fierce.

-Poor and his man sat and waited for the British to move closer and when they did they unleashed the first devastating volley of the battle.
-The British commanders Acland and Williams fell and the Americans capture valuable pieces of British artillery.
-The grenadiers were routed.
+Poor and his man sat and waited for the British to move closer, and when they did, they unleashed the first devastating volley of the battle.
+The British commanders Acland and Williams fell, and the Americans capture valuable pieces of British artillery.

-With the death of Fraser and the arrival of timely American reinforcements the British had no other choice then to begin a disorganized retreat.
-Burgoyne himself was almost killed during the retreat when three bullets his his horse, his hat and his coat.
+With the death of Fraser and the arrival of timely American reinforcements, the British had no other choice than to begin a disorganized retreat.
+Burgoyne himself was almost killed during the retreat when three bullets hit his horse, his hat, and his coat.

-The first phase of the attack was over and Burgoyne had lost 400 men along with many valuable field commanders.
+The first phase of the attack was over, and Burgoyne had lost 400 men along with many valuable field commanders.

-Once the second phase had ended Benedict Arnold arrived at the scene of the battle.
-Gates had dismissed him but Arnold defiantly returned to the battlefield to serve as a soldier rather than a commander.
+Once the second phase had ended, Benedict Arnold arrived at the scene of the battle.
+Gates had dismissed him, but Arnold defiantly returned to the battlefield to serve as a soldier rather than a commander.

 Arnold would deliver his famous quote that he wished the bullet had found his heart instead of his leg.

 Burgoyne was surrounded and had little choice but to surrender to General Gates.
-The British had lost then entire Northern Army and had given legitimacy to the Continental Army.
+The British had lost then the entire Northern Army and had given legitimacy to the Continental Army.